 When Your Child Has Legg-Calvé-Perthes Disease

 Your child has been diagnosed with Legg-Calvé-Perthes (LCP) disease.
 It is a problem with the head of the thighbone (femoral head).
 The femoral head is the ball-like part of the bone that fits into the hip socket.
 With LCP disease, the blood supply to the femoral head stops.
 The reason for this is unknown.
-As a result, the femoral head becomes weak.
-A portion of it dies.
-LCP disease can be serious.
-But it can be treated.
+As a result, the femoral head becomes weak and a portion of it dies.
+LCP disease can be serious, but it can be treated.
 Your child may see an orthopaedist for evaluation and treatment.
-An orthopaedist is a healthcare provider who diagnoses and treats bone, muscle, and ligament problems.
+This is a healthcare provider who diagnoses and treats bone, muscle, and ligament problems.

 What causes LCP disease?

 It is unknown why blood flow to the femoral head stops.
-But it is known that boys aged 4 to 8 are most likely to develop LCP disease.
-It may also happen more commonly in some families.
+Boys aged 4 to 8 are most likely to develop LCP disease.
+It may also run in some families.

 What are the signs and symptoms of LCP disease?